mpielow1993/ruby--rails--projects--team_impact_repo/README.md

     b.
 Delete personal membership subscriptions.
       i.
 When logged in, go to the 'Memberships' section of the sidebar, then click 'Your Membership Subscriptions'. ii.
-To delete a particular subscription to a particular membership, click on the subscription record's 'Delete' button. iii.
-If the subscription is successfully deleted, a notification will appear at the top of the screen.
+To delete a particular membership subscription, click on the subscription record's 'Delete' button. iii.
+If the subscription is successfully deleted, a green success notification will appear at the top of the screen saying 'Subscription successfully removed'.

 # Admin Capabilities